SailyTeam/Saily/README.md

 ## Boarding Instructions

+> Prerequisite

 - A mac running macOS 10.15 and above
-- Xcode installed with Catalyst support
+- Xcode installed with Catalyst support(if you want to run on macOS)
+- Install dpkg, xcpretty, cocoapods, ldid
-- Execute ./Attachments/boarding.sh
+- Execute ./Attachments/boarding.sh to bootsrtap pods and patches

-- Change bundle identify to unique one (dont forget watchOS app) (Or build it with bake.command inside Attachments folder)
+> Development & Debug

+- Change bundle identity for each target also watchKit app
+- Check User-Define settings
+- Select Generic iOS Device to build deb on debug build
+- Install docker to build a local repo with port 900 for nginx server

+> In house release

+- Open ./Attachments/bake.command
-- Check out coding instructions from [here](Attachments/Coding.md)
+- Check out temps folder for packages

 ## Packaging

 Our GitLab CI runner will package our stuff automatically.
-Contact master@233owo.com for more information.
+Any question should be asked here [Discord Group](https://discord.gg/2DkKsFd).
 Besides, there is no porting plan for GitHub actions.
 The release will be made available on GitHub after CI passed all tests.

 ## Bug Reporting